liorm13/Git-Tutorial/README.md

 # RAEDME and md format

-* this file was created on github.
+* this file was created online on github.

 md stands for markdown which is a way to format the text, lets see a few examples:
 * by using '#' before the text it made it a title text.